snorkleboy/FlyAKite/README.md

 # [FlyaKite](https://flyakite.herokuapp.com)
 ### FlyaKite is a full-stack web application inspired by EventBrite.
 It is a react/redux front end paired with a Ruby on Rails backend.
 The purpose of the site is to allow users to create events and see events created by other users organized into a variety of categories.
-Users can also bookmark and register for events to consider later.
+Users can also bookmark and register for events and search for them in a variety of ways.

-## Features & Implementation
+# Features & Implementation

-# RESTFUL API
+## RESTFUL API
   most of the interactions with the database are mediated through a restful API, with slight deviations for user authentication and searching and sorting.
 All these routes return json.

-## Events
+### Events
 Events are created, updated and fetched through a restful API
 ```
 method route                              contoller#method